View for:

 accordion icon

-4. For the first days, before each application of lotion or body butter, it is a good idea to disinfect the skin with hydrogen peroxide or clean it with antibacterial soap.
+4. For the first few days, before applying any lotion or body butter, disinfect your skin with hydrogen peroxide or cleanse it using antibacterial soap.

-Proper hygiene before and after waxing minimizes the risk of follicle inflammation.
+Proper hygiene before and after waxing significantly minimizes the risk of developing folliculitis.

 Before your first visit